Lady Jane Grey

 This was the Wyatt rebellion, named after Sir Thomas Wyatt, who was an English soldier and a so-called ‘rebel’.

-After the Wyatt rebellion was quashed, Lady Jane and her husband, who were lodged in the Tower of London, were taken out and beheaded on Tower Green on 12th February 1554.
+After the Wyatt rebellion was quashed, Lady Jane and her husband, who were lodged in the Tower of London, were taken out and beheaded on 12th February 1554.

-She died, it is said, very bravely …on the scaffold she asked the Executioner, ‘Please despatch me quickly’.
+She died, it is said, very bravely… on the scaffold she asked the executioner, ‘Please dispatch me quickly’.